Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Address: Hollisclough Village, Hollinsclough Rake Buxton, SK17 0RQ

 Please note this is not a car park, this is a small village so please be aware of residents.
-There are a few car spaces opposite the Methodist Church and also further up the road in the village near the red phone box.
+There are a few car spaces opposite the Methodist Church and also further up the road in the village near the red phone box, with no charge for parking.

 Public transport